SortableJS/Vue.Draggable/README.md

 ##For Vue.js 1.0

 Use it exactly as v-for directive, passing optional parameters using 'options' parameter.
-Option parameter can be json string or a full javascript object.
+Options parameter can be json string or a full javascript object.

   ``` html
   <div v-dragable-for="element in list1" options='{"group":"people"}'>